NCEAS/metacat/docs/user/metacat/source/themes.rst

 directories.
 Step-by-step directions for creating and installing a custom skin are included below:

-1. Copy an exisiting skin directory.
+1. Copy an existing skin directory.
 We recommend using the "default" directory.

   ::